Forswearing Foolish Ways

 He proceeded to tell me of two disciples who walked with Jesus without realizing they were with Him until He gave them bread.
 The point he was trying to make in that reference to the two disciples is that God has already been with me and I only need to open my eyes wider to sense His presence.
-For whatever reasons, I cannot remember reading about that story of the two disciples walking with Jesus without realizing it in spite of having studied the whole Bible from preface to index.
+(For whatever reasons, I cannot remember reading about that story of two disciples walking with Jesus without realizing it in spite of having studied the whole Bible from preface to index.)

 Sharing is CaringLike this story?
 Then share it on:

 Fourth is the motto of Patrick Henry College: For Christ and For Liberty.
 I love that motto because it resonates with my belief in Christ and in respect for other people's faith: be they Muslims, Buddhists or atheists.
 And that explains why even though I believe deeply in the Bible, I have never tried to impose my beliefs on anyone.
-I am now striving to win people to my way of thinking, which roots from my faith in Christ, through my words, deeds, humour, warmth of personality and good will towards all people.

 Fifth is the motto of Liberty University: Knowledge Aflame.
-I have been inspired by that motto to acquire knowledge by reading, reflection, socializing and listening to music as well as by occassionally watching movies and sports.
+I have been inspired by that motto to acquire knowledge by reading, reflecting, socializing and listening to music as well as by occassionally watching movies and sports.
 Talk of keeping knowledge aflame.

 Sixth is the motto of the United States which is poetically well-stated in her national anthem as follows: